lynnlangit/aws-for-bioinformatics/4_Code_&_Cloud_Service_Tools/1_Use_Source_Repositories_for_Code.md

 # Use Source Repositories for Code Source Control

 ### Why do this
- - USE GCP to host your reasearch job(s) source code
+ - USE AWS to host your reasearch job(s) source code
- - BUILD a [CI/CD pipeline](https://cloud.google.com/solutions/continuous-delivery/) on GCP
+ - BUILD a [CI/CD pipeline](https://cloud.google.com/solutions/continuous-delivery/) on AWS

 ### What is this
- - Code repository hosted on GCP - can be new or mirror of existing code repo
+ - Code repository hosted on AWS - can be new or mirror of existing code repo
  - Supports integration with GitHub or Bitbucket

 ### Key considerations
- - Source Repositories can be easily integrated with other GCP services, such as Cloud Storage
+ - Source Repositories can be easily integrated with other AWS services, such as Cloud Storage
- - Use integrated code source repositories to build a CI/CD pipeline using other GCP services, such as CloudBuild
+ - Use integrated code source repositories to build a CI/CD pipeline using other AWS services, such as CloudBuild

 ### How to do this
  - CREATE a new or connect an existing code repository (GitHub or Bitbucket) to get started